310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 <th>(Though nowadays, we'd been getting more recognition, and slowly producing better results.)</th>

-<th>(But I wasn't meant to be satisfied with that —the fight had only just begun.
+<th>(But I wasn't meant to be satisfied with that — the fight had only just begun.
 And yet I didn't even *bother* to check our next event.
 I just let myself be swept along by the flow, without ever having a thought of my own…)</th>

 <th>(Arghhh, I'm such an idiot!
 I hate myself!
 I wanna punch myself to the ground!)</th>
 {% endbubble %}